niesfisch/java-code-tracer/doc/README-ClickHouse-Grafana.md

 ## Run your app with JCT (file processor)

-Use a file-based config such as `doc/config-sample-application-file.yaml` and write to `/tmp/stacks`.
+Use a file-based config such as `doc/config-sample-application-file.yaml` and write to the same host path mounted into Vector (default: `/tmp/stacks`, or `JCT_STACKS_DIR` if set).

 Important: make sure `processor.fullQualifiedClass` is set to `de.marcelsauer.profiler.processor.file.AsyncFileWritingStackProcessor`.
 This ClickHouse setup polls/tails log files from `/tmp/stacks`; UDP/TCP processors will not produce files for Vector to ingest.